atom/atom/docs/theme-variables.md

 # Style variables

-Atom's UI themes provide a set of variables you can use in your own themes and packages.
+Atom's UI provides a set of variables you can use in your own themes and packages.

-## Use in UI Themes
+## Use in Themes

-The main UI theme must specify a `ui-variables.less` file with all of the following variables.
+Each custom theme must specify a `ui-variables.less` file with all of the following variables defined.
 The top-most theme specified in the theme settings will be loaded and available for import.

-## Use in packages
+## Use in Packages

-In any of your package's `.less` files, you can get access to the variables by importing the `ui-variables` file from Atom.
+In any of your package's `.less` files, you can access the theme variables by importing the `ui-variables` file from Atom.
 The

-Your package should generally only specify structural styling.
-Your package should not specify colors or padding size in absolute pixels.
-You should instead use these variables.
+Your package should generally only specify structural styling, and these should come from [the style guide][style-guide].
+Your package shouldn't specify colors, padding sizes, or anything in absolute pixels.
+You should instead use the theme variables.
 If you follow this guideline, your package will look good out of the box with any theme!

+Here's an example `.less` file that a package can define using theme variables:

 ```css
 @import "ui-variables";